Objective-Redux/Objective-Redux/README.md

 ## Compatible with React-Redux

 ### Migrate over time
 You can use Objective-Redux and React-Redux together.
-The ObjectiveStore is a decorated store object and can be used to `dispatch`, `subscribe`, `getState`, and even `replaceReducer`.
+The ObjectiveStore is a decorated Redux store object and can be used to `dispatch`, `subscribe`, `getState`, and even `replaceReducer`.
 Simply pass the ObjectiveStore to the React-Redux provider and use it normally.

 See the <a href="https://objective-redux.github.io/Objective-Redux/use-with-react-redux.html">Use with React-Redux</a> topic in the documentation for more.